Climate Action

 Nature-Based Climate Solutions

-We believe in the power of sustainable agriculture practices to help increase biodiversity, enrich soils and boost climate resilience.
+We believe in the power of sustainable agriculture practices to help increase biodiversity, enrich soils and improve climate resilience.
 At McDonald’s, we look to scale the adoption of regenerative agriculture principles by our suppliers to help build more resilient supply chains and drive action against our climate goals.

 Read our approach to eliminating deforestation and addressing conversion on our Nature, Forests & Water page and our approach to regenerative agriculture and responsible farm management on our Responsible Sourcing page.

-Managing Our Transport and Logistics Impact
+Managing Our Transport & Logistics Impact

 We have a two-fold approach to working with our suppliers to achieve world-class logistics operations with the lowest feasible environmental footprint:

-- Driving fewer miles and using less fuel through routing improvements, innovations like engineless cooling and air deflectors, and driver training.
+• Driving fewer miles and using less fuel through routing improvements, innovations like engineless cooling and air deflectors, and driver training.

-- Increasing the use of alternative fuels with lower emissions compared to diesel, including renewable natural gas created from biowaste, biofuels, hydrogen, natural gas, propane and electricity.
+• Increasing the use of alternative fuels with lower emissions compared to diesel, including renewable natural gas created from biowaste, biofuels, hydrogen, natural gas, propane and electricity.
 Where possible, we encourage suppliers to use biofuels that are generated from by-products rather than crops grown for food.

-Climate Action Across Our Restaurants and Offices
+Climate Action Across Our Restaurants & Offices

 Adding Renewable Energy to the Grid